 Learn more: Credibility and Rapport

 “E” is for “Empathy and Ethics”

-The next letter is E, empathy and ethics.
+“E” stands for empathy and ethics.
 The ability to deeply understand the other negotiator is vital.
-As we said, I believe it’s important for its own sake, regardless of whether it gains us anything.
+I believe it’s important for its own sake, regardless of whether it gains us anything.
 But fortunately, it happens that empathy can also help you negotiate much better.

-Here at the Omega, thinking about the situation from the clerk’s perspective can be revealing.
-So, Presto!
-You’re the clerk now.
-How do things look from behind the desk?
+Thinking about the situation from the clerk’s perspective can reveal other factors to consider.
+How do things look from behind the desk if you’re the clerk?
 You probably feel stressed, wishing you could help, tired of being attacked by one angry customer after another, and worried that if you give some special deal to one customer, all the rest will demand it too, which may put you in trouble with your boss.

-Notice anything?
+Do you notice anything?
 The clerk is probably struggling, and may be interested in helping, but unsure how to do it without giving away the store.
-To help her help you, then, you may need to be more than just polite; you may need to offer her choices, and do it discretely, so she can quietly and safely agree with you, if she wishes.
+To help her help you, you may need to be more than just polite by discretely offering her choices.
+She can then quietly and safely agree with you, if she wishes.

-The letter E also stands for ethics—there are many ethical traps to watch out for in negotiations and conflicts.
-Spotting them can be a very practical way to avoid problems.
-For example, here at the Omega, the clerk seems to face an ethical dilemma herself; if she gives you the hotel room, she breaks the law; if she doesn’t, she breaks the hotel’s promise.
+The letter “E” also stands for ethics.
+Spotting ethical traps can be a practical way to avoid problems in negotiations and conflicts.
+For example, here at the Omega, the clerk seems to face an ethical dilemma herself: if she gives you the hotel room, she breaks the law; if she doesn’t, she breaks the hotel’s promise.
 Demanding that she throw the other guests out only pushes her further into that dilemma, which will frustrate her and do you no good.
-Good thing you spotted that.

 Learn more: Can You Negotiate When Trust Is Low?